2019 World Rally Championship

-The 2019 FIA World Rally Championship was the forty-seventh season of the World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallying.
+The 2019 FIA World Rally Championship was the forty-seventh season of the World Rally Championship, a rallying championship recognised by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallying.
 Teams and crews competed in fourteen events for the World Rally Championships for Drivers, Co-drivers and Manufacturers.
 Crews were free to compete in cars complying with World Rally Car and Group R regulations; however, only Manufacturers competing with World Rally Cars homologated under regulations introduced in 2017 were eligible to score points in the Manufacturers' championship.
-The series was once again supported by the World Rally Championship-2 category at every round, which was split into 2 classifications: the World Rally Championship-2 Pro for manufacturer entries and the World Rally Championship-2 for private entries, and by the Junior World Rally Championship at selected events.
-The World Rally Championship-3 was discontinued in 2018.
+The series was once again supported by the WRC2 category at every round, which was split into 2 classifications: WRC2 Pro for manufacturer entries and WRC2 for private entries, and by Junior WRC at selected events.
+WRC3 was discontinued in 2018.

 At the conclusion of the championship, Ott Tänak and Martin Järveoja won their maiden drivers' and co-drivers' championships, taking an unassailable lead of thirty-six points over Thierry Neuville and Nicolas Gilsoul.
 Defending champions Sébastien Ogier and Julien Ingrassia finished third.
 In the manufacturers' championship, Hyundai Shell Mobis WRT won their first title since they first participated in the championship.
 Defending manufacturers' champions Toyota Gazoo Racing WRT were second, with Citroën Total WRT in third.

 Calendar

-The championship was contested over fourteen rounds in Europe, the Middle East, North and South America and Australia.
+The championship was contested over fourteen rounds in Europe, the Middle East, North and South America, and Australia.